JeanSuw/My-GitHub-Library/README.md

 ![screenshotOfTerminal](./image/TerminalExample.png)

+Once you have answer all of the questions.
+Check yourReadmeFolder for yourREADME.md file that you created.

 ## Installation
 This repo is build off of starter code [potential-enigma](https://github.com/coding-boot-camp/potential-enigma).
 Furthermore, this application won’t be deployed, so walkthrough video is provide in the link below.